RIPE-NCC/nro-delegated-stats/README.md

 export SBT_OPTS="-Xmx2G -XX:+UseConcMarkSweepGC -XX:+CMSClassUnloadingEnabled -XX:MaxPermSize=2G -Xss2M  -Duser.timezone=GMT"
 ```

-Results will be in `result/combined-stat`
+Merged results will be created in `result/combined-stat`
+If there are conflicting entries between RIRs it will be stored in `result/conflicts`

 When there is a conflict of resources contained in more than one RIRs it will be printed out in console for now.